friendly-bits/geoblocker-bash/README.md

 Currently supports actions: add, remove, schedule

-*manage add|remove -c country_code:
+*manage -a add|remove -c country_code:
-* Adds or removes whitelists for specified countries to/from the config file
+* Adds or removes the specified country codes (tld's) to/from the config file
 * Calls the -run script to fetch and apply the whitelists
 * Creates a periodic cron job and a reboot job, unless ran with the -n (no persistence) option.
 Cron jobs implement persistence and automatic list updates.
 * Accepts optional custom cron schedule expression as an argument.
 * If schedule is not specified, uses schedule from the config file (set during the installation by the -install script or later by the -manage script)

-*manage schedule: changes the schedule for the periodic cron job
+*manage -a schedule: changes the schedule for the periodic cron job

 **The run script**